pingcap/docs-cn/faq/manage-cluster-faq.md

 ### How to back up data in TiDB?

-Currently, for the backup of a large volume of data, the preferred method is using [BR](/br/backup-and-restore-tool.md).
+Currently, for the backup of a large volume of data (more than 1 TB), the preferred method is using [BR](/br/backup-and-restore-tool.md).
 Otherwise, the recommended tool is [Dumpling](/dumpling-overview.md).
 Although the official MySQL tool `mysqldump` is also supported in TiDB to back up and restore data, its performance is worse than [BR](/br/backup-and-restore-tool.md) and it needs much more time to back up and restore large volumes of data.

 For more FAQs about BR, see [BR FAQs](/br/backup-and-restore-faq.md).